gammaspire/f2p_starhunter_bot/README.md

 * $call f2p_world loc_shorthand star_tier
     * Use restricted to members with @Ranked role
     * calls star and places in active_stars.json file
+    * note that if the star is called on SM, the tier will update to correspond to the SM tier for the star
         * Example usage: $call 308 akm 8
         *                $call 575 lse t7